openhab/openhab-docs/_addons_transformations/scale/readme.md

 Please note that all ranges for values above **3** are opened with a `]`.
 So the border values (3, 6, 8 and 10) are always transformed to the lower range, since the `]`excludes the given critera.

-With the different expression formats you could add an additional range to our example from above and catch sensor values above 100 with `]100..=6` for example.